Moving Large Appliances – Deep Freezer

 It’s a good idea to clean out the deep freezer too.
 You won’t want melted ice causing surprise water spills during the move.
 You also don’t want to bring bacteria along the way, which will love the warmer climate once the freezer is defrosted and unplugged.
 So wipe it down thoroughly.
 You can give it another clean when you get to your new home.
 This is a good opportunity to take care of this ‘spring cleaning’ chore.

-Step three: tie it up and pad it
+Step 3: Tie it up and pad it.

 When moving a deep freezer, you want to keep it safe from damage.
 Find a way to tie the door down so it doesn’t swing open during the move (especially if it’s on its side – see below).
 Also, cover with blankets or some badding to prevent scratches, or worse, dents and holes.
 You’ll want to pack it in a moving truck in a way that it won’t move around too much, avoiding bangs and knocks on the way to your new home.

-Step four: when moving a freezer, keep it upright if you can
+Step 4: When moving a freezer, keep it upright if you can.

 Keeping a freezer or fridge upright while moving it is usually always recommended.
 This is because there are liquids pertinent to the operation of the deep freezer that need to stay in place to keep it working.